UoB-COMSM0110/2024-group-3/README.md

 > "What are the pink things, are they venom?."

-More information on the help page and signange on the menu bar in the game.
+More information on the help page and signage on the menu bar in the game.
-A lot of users tried to click the strawberry on the the menu page to toggle the differences Added a button next to the difficulty slider to better indicate where the user should click.
+A lot of users tried to click the strawberry on the menu page to toggle the differences Added a button next to the difficulty slider to better indicate where the user should click.

 > "Easy mode could be dialled down in terms of speed."